rolandholik/BT-sphinx-docs/_sources/quixote.rst.txt

 Detailed description
 --------------------
-There are more Quixote implementations, or perhaps more accurately said more :term:`TMA` implementations, however I didn't get to test all of them.
-Because of their, at the time of writing non-functional state and because I don't even have compatible hardware for ``quixote-sgx`` and ``quixote-mcu``.
+There are more Quixote implementations, or perhaps more accurately said more :term:`TMA` implementations, however Not all of them can be tested currently.
+Because of their, at the time of writing non-functional state.
 Basically the only ones that worked were the implementations that get compiled in the default ``make`` configuration.
 For demonstration purposes, it should not make much of a difference as they follow the same usage principles as the functioning ones and